Codecademy/docs/content/general/concepts/file-paths/file-paths.md

 ## Absolute and Relative File Paths

 Absolute file paths specify the location of a file from the root directory in the file system structure.
-They are also called "full file paths" or "full paths".
+They are also called "full file paths" or "full paths."
 Some examples of absolute file paths are:

 - `/home/user/website/main/about.html`
 - `/home/user/projects/js/script.js`